shailesh74250/kaizen-assignment/README.md

 The Kaizen Assignment application is built with React, Typescript, Vite, and SWC.
 It is a frontend application that provides a list of users and user details.

 ## Table of Contents
   1. Overview
   2. Features
   3. Prerequisites
   4. Installation
-    5. Available Scripts
+  5. Start Development Server
-    6. Project Structure
+  6. Available Scripts
-    7. Development
+  7. Project Structure
   8. Build for Production
   9. Running Tests
   10. Linting and Formatting
   11. Deploy to Staging
   12. Deploy to Production
   13. Configuration
   14. Contributing
   15. License

 ### Overview
 This project is a Kaizen recruitment assignment built with a modern front tech stack using React + TypeScript + Vite + SWC.
 It features a user list, search user by name, and user details.